New Osteoarthritis Knee Brace Technology – An Alternative to Knee Surgery?

 In the past, osteoarthritis knee braces were designed to help a small subset of patients whose arthritis is limited to just one side of their knee.
-Many patients with arthritis in other parts of their knee, did not have an effective bracing option.
+Many patients with arthritis in other parts of their knee did not have an effective bracing option.
 Because of this, many had to consider other, often more invasive treatment options.
-In fact, research shows that less than 6%2 of those with knee osteoarthritis have it on just one side of their knee (medial/lateral tibiofemoral osteoarthritis).
+Research indicates that only 3–20% of patients with knee osteoarthritis have it in the patellofemoral compartment or in multiple compartments1, 25.
+One study shows that less than 6%2 of those with knee osteoarthritis have it on just one side of their knee (medial/lateral tibiofemoral osteoarthritis).

-Tri-compartment unloading technology is designed to treat all other patterns of knee arthritis.
-The 94%2 of patients with arthritis in other parts of their knee now have a new non-surgical, non-drug option to manage their knee pain.
-If you experience pain that increases when using the stairs, squatting, bending, or any activity that requires a deep knee bend, it’s likely you are one of the 94%2.
+Tri-compartment offloading technology is designed to treat all other patterns of knee arthritis.
+The 50–94%2-5 of patients with osteoarthritis in other parts of their knee now have a new non-surgical, non-drug option to manage their knee pain.
+If you experience pain that increases when using the stairs, squatting, bending, or any activity that requires a deep knee bend, it’s likely you are one of the 50–94%2-5.

-Tri-compartment unloading technology uses pneumatic liquid springs to distract (draw apart) and decompress your knee joint as it is bent.
+Tri-compartment offloading technology uses pneumatic liquid springs to distract (draw apart) and decompress your knee joint as it is bent.
 As a result, internal joint pressure decreases which can reduce pain and inflammation while increasing your joint strength and overall mobility.
-An osteoarthritis knee brace using tri-compartment unloading technology is designed to help 94%2 of knee arthritis patients.
+An osteoarthritis knee brace using tri-compartment offloading technology is designed to help over half 2-5 of all knee arthritis patients.
 This is a huge leap forward for knee bracing technology.
 For the first time, an osteoarthritis knee brace may help you avoid or significantly delay knee surgery.

 The New Case for Osteoarthritis Knee Braces

-Wearing an osteoarthritis knee brace with tri-compartment unloading technology is like instantly losing up to 45lbs of body-weight10.
+Wearing an osteoarthritis knee brace with tri-compartment offloading technology is like instantly losing up to 45 lb of body-weight13.
 How big of a difference in knee pain and function does this make?
-Well don’t take our word for it – watch real people just like you react as they use a tri-compartment unloading osteoarthritis knee brace for the first time.
+Well don’t take our word for it – watch real people just like you react as they use a tri-compartment offloading osteoarthritis knee brace for the first time.

-Whether you struggle with stairs, squatting, kneeling, lunging or really anything that involves bending your knee while bearing weight – tri-compartment unloading reduces pressure and pain.
+Whether you struggle with stairs, squatting, kneeling, lunging or really anything that involves bending your knee while bearing weight – tri-compartment offloading reduces pressure and pain.

 Instant weight loss for the knee – let’s elaborate on this concept.
 Weight loss has long been touted as the gold standard non-surgical option for reducing knee osteoarthritis symptoms.
 Less body-weight means less joint pressure which reduces pain and wear.
 Scientists have studied the effect of weight-loss on osteoarthritis for decades; below are some of the highlights from they have found:

-- A 1 lb decrease in body-weight provides a 4 lb decrease in internal knee loading and pressure.12
+- A 1 lb decrease in body-weight provides a 4 lb decrease in internal knee loading and pressure.15

-- For the average knee osteoarthritis patient, using a tri-compartment unloading knee braces can provide benefits comparable to a >20% loss in bodyweight.10
+- For the average knee osteoarthritis patient, using a tri-compartment offloading knee brace can provide benefits comparable to a >20% loss in bodyweight.13

-Scientists have found that during a 90-degree knee bend, tri-compartment unloader braces can reduce pressures within the knee to the same level that would be achieved by losing 45 lbs of body weight.10 For the average American male (age 60-69) weighing 195 lbs15, this is the equivalent of losing 23% of body weight.
-While a 10% reduction can make a huge positive change,14 a 20% reduction in body-weight yields even greater benefit16.
+Scientists have found that during a 90-degree knee bend, tri-compartment offloader braces can reduce pressures within the knee to the same level that would be achieved by losing 45 lbs of body weight.13 For the average American male (age 60-69) weighing 195 lbs18, this is the equivalent of losing 23% of body weight.
+While a 10% reduction can make a huge positive change,17 a 20% reduction in body-weight yields even greater benefit19.
 If you are in pain exercise and weight-loss can be a challenge!
-The instant benefits provided by a tri-compartment unloader knee brace can help you increase your activity level while keeping your symptoms under control.
+The instant benefits provided by a tri-compartment offloader knee brace can help you increase your activity level while keeping your symptoms under control.

 Knee Surgery vs. Osteoarthritis Knee Braces

-Knee replacement surgery is becoming more popular and many are opting to undergo surgery at younger ages17.
-By 2030, it is expected that 1.3 million knee replacement surgeries will be performed annually in the United States18.
-While surgery is often effective, 20% of knee replacement patients remain unsatisfied with the final result of their procedure19.
-Furthermore, an estimated ⅓ of patients electing for surgery are not ideal candidates20.
+Knee replacement surgery is becoming more popular and many are opting to undergo surgery at younger ages20.
+By 2030, it is expected that 1.3 million knee replacement surgeries will be performed annually in the United States21.
+While surgery is often effective, 20% of knee replacement patients remain unsatisfied with the final result of their procedure22.
+Furthermore, an estimated ⅓ of patients electing for surgery are not ideal candidates23.
 While surgery can be very effective for some, knee surgery is not always a silver bullet and comes with risks and limitations that you should be aware of.

 Those who respond well to knee surgery can realize life-changing benefits.
-One study of over 5000 people found that after two years, patients who underwent total knee replacement surgery improved their knee pain and function by 36%21.
-While this is significant, it is comparable to the benefits seen in those who have successfully dieted and lost 10% of their body-weight14.
+One study of over 5000 people found that after two years, patients who underwent total knee replacement surgery improved their knee pain and function by 36%24.
+While this is significant, it is comparable to the benefits seen in those who have successfully dieted and lost 10% of their body-weight17.

-Or learn more about tri-compartment unloader braces here
+Or learn more about tri-compartment offloader braces here

 - Heekin, R. D., & Fokin, A. A. (2014).
 Incidence of bicompartmental osteoarthritis in patients undergoing total and unicompartmental knee arthroplasty: is the time ripe for a less radical treatment?.
 The journal of knee surgery, 27(01), 077-082.